bparanj/crystal/computer/scanning.md

 4. Asset management software: If you have a large number of laptops to manage, consider using asset management software that allows you to input and track serial numbers along with other relevant information about each device.
 Some software solutions also support barcode scanning or OCR to automate the data entry process.

-Regardless of the method you choose, it's important to double-check the accuracy of the captured serial numbers to avoid any errors in your documentation.
+Double-check the accuracy of the captured serial numbers to avoid any errors in your documentation.